-There are a growing number of everyday applications for artificial intelligence and robotics such as social robots, self-driving cars, and automated shops.
+There is a growing number of everyday applications for artificial intelligence and robotics such as social robots, self-driving cars, and automated shops.
 We expect that future society will be ubiquitous with various robots.
 Towards such a robotized society, we aim to study robots that interact with people and operate in harmony alongside them.
 Such robots are embodied agents with sensory feedback that have the ability to interact in real-time with their environments.
 Consequently, we conduct fundamental research in intelligent robotics, human interaction, sensor networks, and artificial intelligence (AI).
-We are aiming for applications in the service industry, elderly care, health care, collaborative work places, and learning.
+We are aiming for applications in the service industry, elderly care, health care, collaborative workplaces, and learning.
 Below are some example research themes:

 Various sensors and IoT (Internet of Things) devices will be ubiquitous in our daily life.
-We investigate techniques to instrument distributed sensor networks to recognize human social behaviors; e.g. state-of-the-art approaches such as deep neural network (DNN).
-This enables us to observe peoples’ daily behavior and build models from observed “big data” to provide a comprehensive insight about collective social behavior; e.g. studying one year’s worth of data from pedestrians in a shopping mall.
+We investigate techniques to instrument distributed sensor networks to recognize human social behaviors; e.g. state-of-the-art approaches such as deep neural networks (DNN).
+This enables us to observe peoples’ daily behavior and build models from observed “big data” to provide a comprehensive insight into collective social behavior; e.g. studying one year’s worth of data from pedestrians in a shopping mall.
 Furthermore, we integrate a sensor network and robots to develop a sophisticated network robot system with “ambient intelligence”.

 We made datasets from a shopping mall available, e.g. people trajectories and their interaction with a robot <link>